beginner6485/SportSee/front/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

+=> (important) to connect please add endpoint /user/12 or /user/18.  // Note dev Front-end.
+Open (http://localhost:3001/user/12 or 18) to view it in your browser.

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `npm run eject`